Go directly to product information

 In stock

-Our red huā jiāo. in full dà hóng páo huā jiāo, is a special Szechuan pepper.
-Like other Sichuan peppers, it is characterized by the typical citrus and lavender aroma, but with a clearly present aroma of roses, hence the name 'flower pepper', which has nothing to do with the shape of the fruit.
+Our red huā jiāo.
+In full dà hóng páo huā jiāo, is a special Szechuan pepper.
+Like other Szechuan peppers, it is characterized by the typical citrus and lavender aroma, but with a clear rose aroma, hence the name 'flower pepper', which has nothing to do with the shape of the fruit.

-This Sichuan pepper is the dried, unripe berry of the Zanthoxylum bungeanum, one of the many species of toothpine tree, called prickley ash in English, because of the enormous spines on the trunk and branches.
+This Szechuan pepper is the dried, unripe berry of the Zanthoxylum bungeanum, one of the many species of toothache tree, called prickly ash in English, because of the enormous thorns on the trunk and branches.
 The pepper is called Szechuan pepper after the region where it naturally grows, Szechuan, home to one of the ten classical Chinese cuisines.

-The name of this pepper is a combination of Dà hóng páo and huā jiāo, which means flower pepper in Szechuan dialect.
-Dà hóng páo hua jiāo means tribute pepper, a reference to the legend of Dà hóng páo (meaning long red cloak) that takes place in the karst mountains of Wuyishan in Fujian, where Dà hóng páo tea, an exclusive oolong, is also picked.
+The name of this pepper is a combination of Dà hóng páo and huā jiāo, which in Szechuan dialect means flower pepper.
+Dà hóng páo hua jiāo means tribute pepper, a reference to the legend of Dà hóng páo (meaning long red robe) that takes place in the karst mountains of Wuyishan in Fujian, where Dà hóng páo tea is also picked, an exclusive oolong.

-The Zanthoxylum is a plant that can grow into a large tree whose bark is covered with coarse, sometimes lignified spines.
-The bark therefore appears to be covered with a row of 'molars', hence the Dutch name toothache tree.
-In traditional Chinese medicine, the peppers and the root are used - not surprising given the appearance of the tree - to combat toothache.
+The Zanthoxylum is a plant that can grow into a large tree, the bark of which is covered with coarse, sometimes woody spines.
+The bark therefore appears to be covered with a row of 'teeth', hence perhaps the Dutch name toothache tree.
+In traditional Chinese medicine, the peppers and the root are used - not surprisingly given the appearance of the tree - to combat toothache.

-The ripe berry is picked early in the autumn, as soon as the berries open and the rather bitter seeds are released.
-The seed casings are traditionally dried in the sun, but better varieties are not (anymore).
-The better quality Sichuan pepper - also this one - contains no or hardly any seeds and no or hardly any stems, and is dried under condition.
+The ripe berry is picked early in the fall, as soon as the berries burst open and the fairly bitter seeds are released.
+The seed pods are traditionally dried in the sun, but better types are not (anymore).
+The better quality Szechuan pepper - this one too - contains no or hardly any seeds and no or hardly any stalks, and is dried in a conditioned manner.

-There is a clear taste difference between the smaller berry of the Zanthoxylum bungeanum and the Zanthoxylum piperitum, which makes the former very popular with Asian chefs.
-The small and often darker berry is the most sought after on the Chinese consumer market, but also in other Asian countries (and Europe), partly because of its lower price.
-The 'old guard' in China also clings to the taste of this commonly available Sichuan pepper, with a preference for the unripe, green one.
+There is a clear difference in taste between the smaller berry of Zanthoxylum bungeanum and Zanthoxylum piperitum, making the former very popular with Asian chefs.
+On the Chinese consumer market, but also in other Asian countries (and Europe), the small and often darker berry is the most popular, partly because of the lower price.
+The 'old guard' in China also holds on to the taste of this generally available Szechuan pepper, with a preference for the unripe, green one.

 The unique sharpness experience of sanshol

-Szechuan is known as the sharpest Zanthoxylum pepper.
-The Indonesian andaliman - a fairly rare variety - is conveniently forgotten, because this 'batak pepper' is also quite sharp.
-By the way, ripened berries are sharper than the unripe ones.
+Szechuan is considered the hottest Zanthoxylum pepper.
+The Indonesian andaliman - a fairly rare variety - is conveniently forgotten, because this 'batak pepper' is also quite hot.
+By the way, ripe berries are hotter than the unripe ones.

 Smell and taste